EisakuDanielTanaka/EisakuDanielTanaka/README.md

 The major ML and NLP projects that I have been involved in were:
 * Language modeling in English and Japanese to commercially proudce psycholinguistic understanding.
-* Research publication co-author for utilizing geographic psychology and data science to critically assess psycholinguistic tools for Japanese NLP.
+* Research publication co-author for an interdisciplinary research of Geographic Psychology and Psycholinguistics utilizing machine learning methods.
-  * “Geographic Psycholinguistics - A Machine Learning Approach to Merge Geographic Psychology and Psycholinguistics”, the preprint will soon be available.
 * Ongoing: Co-authoring a research publication for fine-tuning psycholinguistic tools for NLU in Japan.

 Please feel free to contact me via email to ask me about these projects.